zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 The problem is formulated as a supervised learning task, where:

-- Input: vehicle states (position, velocity, orientation) + reference trajectory
+- Input: vehicle states (position, velocity, orientation) and reference trajectory
-- Output: control commands (steering angle, acceleration command)
+- Output: control commands (steering angle and acceleration command)

 The objective is to approximate a mapping: (state, trajectory) → control, which enables **accurate and stable trajectory tracking**.